What Is The Universal Solvent

 Understanding the principles of solvation can be incredibly useful in various practical situations, from everyday tasks to complex scientific experiments.
 Here are some tips and expert advice:

 1. "Like Dissolves Like": This is a fundamental rule of thumb when choosing a solvent.
 Polar solvents like water tend to dissolve polar solutes, while nonpolar solvents tend to dissolve nonpolar solutes.
-For example, if you're trying to remove an oily stain from clothing, you'll likely need a nonpolar solvent like rubbing alcohol or a commercial stain remover containing nonpolar components.
+Here's one way to look at it: if you're trying to remove an oily stain from clothing, you'll likely need a nonpolar solvent like rubbing alcohol or a commercial stain remover containing nonpolar components.

 2. Consider Temperature: Temperature can significantly affect solubility.
 In general, the solubility of solids in liquids increases with increasing temperature.
 This is why you can dissolve more sugar in hot water than in cold water.
 Conversely, the solubility of gases in liquids usually decreases with increasing temperature.
 This is why carbonated beverages lose their fizz more quickly at room temperature than when refrigerated.